hypertrace/goagent/README.md

 Config values can be declared in config file, env variables or code.
 For further information about config check [this section](config/README.md).

+Immutable resource information for the env can be added by calling `hypertrace.InitWithResources(cfg)`

 ## Package net/hyperhttp

 ### HTTP server